csc-training/advanced-parallel-prog/docs/07-Parallel-IO-posix.md

 # I/O library choice

-- POSIX and MPI I/O libraries
+- POSIX and MPI-IO libraries
     - Provides methods for writing raw data into files
     - Do not provide a schema or methods for writing metadata
     - The user has to develop a file format specification, or implement a given format
 - Additionally there are also higher level libraries that
-    - Gives tools for writing data + metadata, e.g., HDF5
+    - Gives tools for writing data + metadata, e.g. HDF5
     - Or even provide a application or domain specific schema for what data + metadata to describe a particular kind of data